FAQ on Executive Orders on Immigration and Travel

 - What things could currently jeopardize my status?

-At any time, it is important to avoid any violations of your F-1 status.
+At any time, it is important to avoid any violations of your visa status.
 In addition to enrollment requirements, address reporting, or employment restrictions individuals in non-immigrant status are expected to refrain from breaking any U.S. state or federal laws.
 (The American Civil Liberties Union has a series of Know Your Rights resources available including being stopped by police, and attending demonstrations/protests.)
 Please think carefully before engaging in protest activities, as arrests can seriously impact immigration status or future visa applications.
 Arrests or convictions that involve violence, drugs or alcohol can have serious or long-lasting impact on current or future immigration status.

 Also, be aware that while marijuana use is legal in may U.S. states, it remains illegal at the federal level and use constitutes a violation of federal law.
-Use of marijuana, or alcohol/drug-related DUI arrests or convictions due can lead to severe immigration consequences ranging from fines, visa cancellation to deportation.
+Use of marijuana, or alcohol/drug-related DUI arrests or convictions can lead to severe immigration consequences ranging from fines, visa cancellation to deportation.